Carlosdvp/Events_App_Vue/Readme.md

 # Part 4  -- Touring Vue Router

+## Pagination

 ### Building Pagination

 - Modify the eventService API call to take perPage and page
 - Parse and set the surrent page from the router using Function Mode
 - Modify EventList.vue to pass on a page number to EventService API
 - Add Pagination linls to the EventList Template
-- Only shoe the Next page link when there is a Next page
+- Only shoe the Next page link when tehere is a Next page

 I will add a new branch to add this feature without making breaking changes to the app before the thing is completed and working as intended.
 Otherwise the deployed app will get re-rendered with faulty code.